Fred Rice Jr.: Police career

 In 1955, Rice took a job as a patrol officer in the Chicago Park District police force, which was merged with the Chicago Police Department in 1959, at which time he joined the Chicago Police Department.
 During his time as a police officer, Rice received his undergraduate and master's degree from Roosevelt University, and also graduated from the Federal Bureau of Investigation's Federal Executive Institute.
 Rice rose up the ranks of the police department.
 Rice was promoted to the role of sergeant, and later to the role of civil service captain.
 By early-1983, Rice had become the department's chief of patrol.

 Superintendent of the Chicago Police Department

 On August 27, 1983, Rice was appointed Superintendent of the Chicago Police Department by Harold Washington, first African-American mayor of Chicago, who had only been sworn in as mayor months earlier.
 The department was overwhelming White.
-Rice was the first African-American person to serve as permanent head of the Chicago Police Department (before him, Samuel Nolan had served a few weeks as interim superintendent in 1979 and 1980).
+Rice was the first African-American person to serve as permanent head of the Chicago Police Department (before him, Samuel Nolan served as interim superintendent for a few weeks in 1979 and 1980).

 Washington sought to see the department reformed, including ending the de facto racial segregation within the force.
 Rice's efforts to implement integration within the police patrols was met with resistance from rank-and-file officers, who protested by slowing down ticket-writing.
 With the backing of the mayor, Rice stood up to this resistance.